Ryan-M-Smith/Quinton-VoiceAssistant/doc/custom-config.md

 # Creating Custom Configuration Variables

 Over the course of using Quinton, you may decide you want to add functionality - but maybe it's not to the code itself.
-For example, you may want to increase the espeak word gap.
+For example, you may want to increase the Espeak word gap.
 By default, Quinton's configuration file doesn't come with variables to modify that setting, but you can add them yourself by following the steps below.